drs-11/gsoc-proposal/README.md

 - Start coding
   - create PostProcessigManager class and methods
   - create PostProcessorPlugin interface
-  - create builtin plugins: minifyer, pretty-printer, compressor
+  - create builtin plugins for compressions
   - Modify FeedExporter and _FeedSlot to use PostProcessingManager

 **July 5, 2021 - July 19, 2021:** (Week 5-6)